Jaircarbajal91/Jaircarbajal91/README.md

 ## About Me:

 I'm a Full-Stack Software Engineer 👨🏽‍💻 <br/>
-I studied Psychology in college, but made a career change to software because love building things and solving problems.
+I studied Psychology in college, but made a career change to software because I love building things and solving problems.
 <br/>
 My father, grandfather, and great grandfather were all roofers for the majority of their life.
 Roofing is hard on the body, so I chose to learn how to code instead. 🏠
 <br/>